Business planning FAQs

 Our Business plans - templates and samples page is a great place to start.
 You will find samples from major Canadian banks, industrial development organizations and private companies.
 You can also call, email or visit your local Canada Business office for access to free business plan samples.

-Do I need protection of the information in my business plan when I submit it to others?
+Do I need to protect the information in my business plan when I submit it to others?

-Ultimately, whether or not you choose to protect the original ideas in your business plan is up to you - many business plan submissions include a simple and straightforward confidentiality clause following the title page.
-If the information in your business plan is of an exceptionally sensitive nature, you may consider including a non-disclosure agreement; however, this is an avenue you will need to discuss with your attorney.
+Ultimately, whether or not you choose to protect the original ideas in your business plan is up to you.
+Many business plan submissions include a simple and straightforward confidentiality clause following the title page.
+If the information in your business plan is of an exceptionally sensitive nature, you may consider including a non-disclosure agreement; however, this is an avenue you should discuss with your attorney.

 Was this information useful?